Christian Boltanski: Installation art

 Additionally, his enormous installation titled "No Man's Land" (2010) at the Park Avenue Armory in New York City, is a great example of how his constructions and installations trace the lives of the lost and forgotten.
+Also in 2010, Boltanski unveiled the Les Archives du Cœur on Teshima, an island in Japan, which has since recorded and archived the heartbeats of many visitors.

 Exhibitions

 Boltanski participated in over 150 art exhibitions throughout the world.
 Among others, he had solo exhibitions at the New Museum (1988), the Kunstmuseum Liechtenstein, Magasin 3 in Stockholm, the La Maison Rouge gallery, Institut Mathildenhöhe, the Kewenig Galerie, The Musée d'Art et d'Histoire du Judaïsme, and many others.

 In 2002, Boltanski made the installation Totentanz II, a shadow installation with copper figures, for the underground Centre for International Light Art (CILA) in Unna, Germany.
 Nine years later, the Es Baluard museum in Mallorca exhibited Signatures from July to September 2011.
 The installation was conceived by Boltanski specifically for Es Baluard and which is focused on the memory of the workers who in the 17th century built the museum's walls.

 In the winter of 2017–2018, Boltanski created a new installation for the Oude Kerk, titled After.
 It tackled the theme of what will come after life has come to an end.
 The exhibition was shown from November 2017 until April 2018.